 - they were supporting professionals who were finding it difficult to secure professional indemnity insurance for work on HRRBs (but, again, without providing details about the nature of that “support”).

-For further support concerning this e-briefing, or regarding any other building safety issue, please contact Kieran Binnie from our Construction team or Lorna Kenyon from our Regulatory team.
+For further support concerning this ebriefing, or regarding any other building safety issue, please contact Andrew Lancaster from our construction team or Lorna Kenyon from our regulatory team.
 If you have any concerns relating to fire safety in your organisation or would like to discuss how we can assist you, please visit our fire safety page or email firstname.lastname@example.org.